Load Encoding for Learning AC-OPF: Dimensionality Reduction by Load Embedding

 Its goal is to find the embedded loads $(p^d_i,q^d_i)$ ($i \in N$) which are the key decision variables.
 Objective \eqref{bl_0} minimizes the number of nonzero loads using an indicator function.
-Constraints \eqref{bl_5} imposes the power flow equations.
+Constraints \eqref{bl_5} impose the power flow equations.
 Constraints \eqref{bl_2} ensure that the generation dispatch remains the same, given that they are the targets of the learning task.
 Constraints \eqref{bl_3} and \eqref{bl_4} require the sum of the active and reactive loads to remain the same after the encoding.
 Together, these constraints ensure that the loads are AC-feasible for the original generation dispatch.
 However, they do not guarantee that they could not be served by a significantly better generator dispatch.
-This is the role of constraint \eqref{bl_1} that ensures the encoded load vector $\bm{S^d} = \bm{p^d} + j \bm{q^d}$ induces an optimal flow with cost close to the original cost ${\cal O}^o$ (within a tolerance parameter $\beta$).
-This constraint uses an AC-OPF optimization as a subproblem, creating a bilevel model.
+This is the role of constraint \eqref{bl_1} that ensures the encoded load vector $\bm{S^d} = \bm{p^d} + j \bm{q^d}$ induces an optimal flow with cost close to the original cost $\mathcal{O}^o$ (within a tolerance parameter $\beta$).
+This constraint introduces an AC-OPF as a subproblem, hence creating a bilevel model.

-\subsection{Load Embedding with Congestion Constraints: Model ${\cal M}_{\text{R}}$}
+\subsection{Load Embedding with Congestion Constraints: Model $\mathcal{M}_{\text{R}}$}

-Optimization model ${\cal M}_{\text{BL}}$ is challenging for two reasons: (1) it implicitly features discrete variables through the indicator variables in its objective; (2) it is a bilevel optimization problem.
-The first challenge can be addressed by replacing its discrete objective by a continuous expression that maximizes the square of the apparent power of each load, i.e.,
+Optimization model $\mathcal{M}_{\text{BL}}$ is challenging for two reasons: (1) it implicitly features discrete variables through the indicator variables in its objective; (2) it is a bilevel optimization problem.
+The first challenge can be addressed by replacing its discrete objective by a continuous expression that maximizes the square of the real and reactive powers of each load, i.e.,

 Objective \eqref{r_0} encourages active and reactive loads to be aggregated without the need of binary variables.

 The second challenge can be addressed by replacing constraint \eqref{bl_1} by proxy constraints that characterize the OPF.
 Indeed, in the original OPF, a number of voltage and thermal constraints are binding.
 Imposing constraints on the associated voltages and flows will help in keeping the optimal cost close to the original cost.
 Let $N^{l}$ and $N^{u}$ be the set of buses with binding lower and upper constraints on voltages, and $E^{u}$ be the set of lines with binding thermal limit constraints.
 Constraint \eqref{bl_1} can be relaxed and reformulated as: